-- 1. Ask students to follow along while you read the writing sample, or have them read it to themselves.
-After reading, encourage your class to identify any characteristics of narrative writing they notice within the text. - 2.
-Read each item on the writing checklist, and explain that each item is an important part of strong narrative writing. - 3.
+- Ask students to follow along while you read the writing sample, or have them read it to themselves.
+After reading, encourage your class to identify any characteristics of information writing they notice within the text. - 2.
+Read each item on the writing checklist, and explain that each item is an important part of strong information writing. - 3.
 Familiarize students with the writing checklist, and how to determine whether each item has been met.
 As the checklists become more detailed, some items will have sub sections.
-In this example, the first item on the checklist has one additional requirement: introducing the characters and setting.
-In order to receive a checkmark for "I wrote a strong start to my story," students must check off the sub standard first. - 4.
-Ask students to help determine if the example should get a checkmark for each item on the list.
-Encourage students to support their answers with specific examples from the text, such as: "When the author used dialogue between Brian and Mr. Delgado, I understood why Mr. Delgado wanted to help.
-That's one way to bring characters to life." - 5.
+In this example, the second item on the checklist has two requirements: writing important facts and details in order, and using linking words to connect ideas.
+In order to receive a checkmark next to "I presented information in an organized way," students must check off the two sub standards first. - 4.
+Ask students to determine if the example should get a checkmark for each item on the list.
+Encourage students to support their answers with specific examples from the text, such as: "The sample gives important facts and details, such as how different types of planes are used." - 5.
 Engage students by having them draw a check mark inside the boxes in their own books as the class identifies each item.